sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 For now, we assume that the sparsity pattern of the Jacobian is always the same, regardless of the input, and that we know it ahead of time.
 We say that two columns or rows of the Jacobian matrix are orthogonal if, for every index, at most one of them has a nonzero coefficient.
 In other words, the vectors representing their sparsity patterns are structurally orthogonal.
 The dot product between these vectors is always zero, regardless of their values.

 **The core idea of ASD is that we can materialize multiple orthogonal columns (or rows) in a single product evaluation.**
+This trick was first suggested in 1974 by Curtis, Powell and Reid <d-cite key="curtisEstimationSparseJacobian1974"></d-cite>.
 Since linear maps are additive, it always holds that for a set of basis vectors (columns of the identity matrix),

 $$ \Dfc(\vbc{i}+\ldots+\vbc{j})